marco-zanella/minilambda/README.md

-# minilambda
+# Minilambda
-Minimalist functional core programming language, just for fun.
+## Minimalist functional core programming language, just for fun.

+Minilambda is a core functional programming language created in one for training purposes.